Please take a look at our web page to find out all about what we are up to in Year 2.

 - In French in the second half term we will take the story of The Hungry Caterpillar and learn the story and vocabulary connected to it.

-- On the computers the children will be looking at how websites can be useful for finding information and begin to create some simple animations using Scratch to continue their programming work.
+- On the computers the children will be looking at how websites can be useful for finding information and begin to use algorithms to programme characters on screen.

 Your child will be given 5 -10 words at a time to practise reading and writing.

-Your child’s spellings will be checked once a week on a Tuesday and new spellings will be set on a Wednesday.
+Your child’s spellings will be checked once a week on a Friday and new spellings will be set.

 Please help your child to practise these daily.
 Your child’s spelling book should stay in their book bag so they can practise their spellings in school as well.